Regenerative medicine is a relatively new field of study that treats injuries and diseases by harnessing the body’s own regenerative capabilities.

 Encompassing a broad range of scientific disciplines (from molecular biology and genetics to immunology and biochemistry), regenerative medicine research generally focuses on the following key principles:

-• Understanding the physiological mechanisms of stem sells
+• Understanding the physiological mechanisms of stem cells

 • Knowledge of how cells grow and die